Gcagny/DiscordBastion/README.md

 ## About

-This project is to create a bot for Discord ( https://discordapp.com/ ) that use an OverWatch API .
+This project is to create a bot for [Discord](https://discordapp.com/) that use an OverWatch API .
+We're using the [Discord.js](https://discord.js.org/#/) node module.

 ## Getting Started